Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Method

 \subsection{Two-stage training}

-A fundamental challenge in training joint models is the use of batch normalization (BN) \citep{ioffe2015batch}.
-While BN is highly beneficial for stabilizing and speeding up standard deep network training, it is often found to interfere with the learning dynamics of EBMs and their sampling procedures \citep{grathwohl2019your, yin2022learning, zhao2020learning, zhao2016energy}.
+Neural network architectures typically incorporate normalization layers to stabilize and speed up training: ResNet~\citep{he2016deep} uses batch normalization (BN)~\citep{ioffe2015batch}, while modern architectures like ConvNeXt~\citep{liu2022convnet} and Vision Transformers~\citep{dosovitskiy2020image, vaswani2017attention} use layer normalization~\citep{ba2016layer}.
+Training energy-based joint models presents challenges with normalization layers.
+In particular, batch normalization has been identified as problematic for EBM training~\citep{grathwohl2019your, yin2022learning, zhao2020learning}.
 Consistent with these findings, we observe that enabling BN during joint training destabilizes the optimization of the generative modeling term $\mathcal{L}_{\text{BCE}}$, leading to oscillating losses and failure to converge.
-This instability arises from BN's reliance on batch-dependent normalization statistics: as negative samples (e.g., from \Cref{eq:sgld}) change throughout training, the BN statistics $S_t$ continuously drift, effectively transforming the energy function from a fixed parameterization $E_{\theta}(x)$ into a time-varying one $E_{\theta,S_t}(x)$.
-In our experiments, we find that disabling BN removes this dependence and restores stable optimization of $\mathcal{L}_{\text{BCE}}$, confirming that the failure mode arises from computing BN statistics on the evolving negative samples.

-However, simply disabling BN from the start would negatively impact the initial training of the robust classifier backbone.
-To reconcile these conflicting requirements, we implement a two-stage training strategy:
+To address these challenges while maintaining the benefits of normalization during discriminative training, we propose a two-stage training strategy that generalizes effectively across architectures:

-\begin{itemize}[topsep=0pt, parsep=0pt] \item \textbf{Stage 1 discriminative training.} In this initial stage, we train the network with BN enabled, optimizing {only} the robust classification objective $\mathcal{L}_{\text{AT-CE}}$ (\Cref{eq:at_ce_loss}).
-This stage is equivalent to standard adversarial training and leverages BN to achieve faster convergence and strong robust classification performance.
-Notably, this stage can be skipped by initializing from pretrained off-the-shelf robust classifiers, making our approach immediately applicable to existing robust models.
+\begin{itemize}[topsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{Stage 1: Discriminative training.} We first train the network with its original normalization configuration, optimizing only the robust classification objective $\mathcal{L}_{\text{AT-CE}}$ (\Cref{eq:at_ce_loss}).
+This stage is equivalent to standard adversarial training and leverages normalization layers to achieve faster convergence and strong robust classification performance.
+Notably, this stage can be skipped when pretrained robust classifiers are available, making our approach immediately applicable to existing robust models.

-\item \textbf{Stage 2 joint training.} After robust discriminative training, we disable BN throughout the network by setting the BN modules in eval mode.
-We then continue training by optimizing the complete objective function $\mathcal{L}(\theta) = \mathcal{L}_{\text{AT-CE}}(\theta) + \mathcal{L}_{\text{BCE}}(\theta)$ (\Cref{eq:combined_loss_full_final}). \end{itemize} While alternative approaches such as spectral normalization and virtual batch normalization have been considered for stabilizing EBM training \citep{zhao2020learning, miyato2018spectral, zhao2016energy}, our experiments demonstrate that this two-stage approach effectively addresses the BN incompatibility without requiring such alternatives.
-Disabling BN in Stage 2 enables stable generative loss convergence and dramatically improves generative performance, with minimal impact on the robust accuracy established in Stage 1 (see \Cref{sec:training_dynamics} for training curves).